Wildfire evacuations ordered in Sanders County

 The Red Cross has opened an evacuation center at the Thompson Falls Community Center which is located at 410 Golf Street.
 Families also can request Red Cross services by calling 800-272-6668.

-The Thorne Creek fire has burned 23,010 acres five miles northeast of Thompson Falls and is 15% contained.
+There are 385 people assigned to the lightning-sparked Thorne Creek fire that is burning five miles northeast of Thompson Falls and is 15% contained.

 -